lab1092/blender-manual_ja/manual/composite_nodes/introduction.rst

 To use this mini-map,
 you must now tell Blender to use the Compositing Node map that has been created, and to composite the image using composition nodes.
-To do so, switch to the :guilabel:`Render` button area and activate the :guilabel:`Compositing` button located below the :guilabel:`Post Processing` tab.
+To do so, switch to the *Render* button area and activate the *Compositing* button located below the *Post Processing* tab.
 This tells Blender to composite the final image by running it through the composition node map.